Amex credit cards – Minimum credit score you need for each card

 I was approved for the Hilton Aspire card last year with a 775 credit score, and team member Jasmin was approved with a score over 800.
 However, some folks report being approved with scores as low as 700.
 Because this is the most “premium” of the Amex Hilton cards, you’ll need the highest score overall.

-The American Express® Gold Card has a permanent spot at the top of my wallet for its amazing earning structure, including 4x points on U.S. supermarket purchases (up to $25,000 per calendar year, then 1x) and on dining worldwide.
-I love earning and redeeming Amex Membership Rewards points because of all the Amex transfer partners, so this is a card I’ll hold on to long term despite the $250 annual fee (see rates & fees).
+The American Express® Gold Card has a permanent spot at the top of my wallet for its amazing earning structure, including 4x points on U.S. supermarket purchases (up to $25,000 per year, then 1x) and dining.
+I love earning and redeeming Amex Membership Rewards points because of all the Amex transfer partners, so this is a charge card I’ll hold on to long term despite the $250 annual fee (see rates & fees).
 You’ll earn 35,000 Amex Membership Rewards points when you spend $4,000 on purchases in the first three months of account opening.
 Terms Apply.

 I was approved for the American Express Gold Card more than five years ago and have kept it open since then.
 My credit score at the time of my application was around 750, but some readers report being approved with scores as low as 680 (with an average approval score just over 700).